SRNV/Ogone/src/docs/async.README.md

 ### --await
 _only in an Async Component_

-In this AC you will be allowed to use --await feature, this component will wait for the img tag to dispatch load event:
+In this Async Component you will be allowed to use --await feature, this component will wait for the img tag to dispatch load event:
 ```typescript
 // async-component.o3
 <img --await src="public/ogone.svg">